LucHermitte/lh-vim-lib/doc/Project.md

 compilation options.

 ## 1.2.
 What's a project aware-plugin?
-So what' the point?
+So, what' the point?
 What can we do with those _projects_?

 We can do many things actually.
-For instance:
+For instance, each project can have:

- - each project can have specific compilation instructions (build directory, build mode) ;
+ - specific compilation instructions (build directory, build mode) ;
- - ctags build options may also differ, starting with the output tag files ;
- - different projects may have different indentation setting ;
+ - different indentation setting ;
- - but also different naming policies ;
+ - different naming policies ;
  - different root directory for sources ;
  - different JSON compilation database ;
+ - specialized snippets and templates ;
+ - a singular way to distribute C header and sources files ;
+ - specific ctags build options, starting with the output tag files.

 To take advantage of this, when a plugin fetches an option that tunes its behaviour, it needs to fetch options with a finer granularity than global options, when available.

-The finest possible option for a given buffer would be a `b:`uffer local variable, then a `p:`roject local variable, a `t:`ab local variable, to finish with default settings in `g:`lobal variables.
+The finest possible option for a given buffer would be first a `b:`uffer local variable, then a `p:`roject local variable, a `t:`ab local variable, to finish with default settings in `g:`lobal variables.
 That's where `lh#option#get()` comes into play.